La Bajada, New Mexico

 La Bajada is a census-designated place in Santa Fe County, New Mexico, United States.
 It is named after a geographical feature of the nearby Caja del Rio.

 History

-A post office called La Bajada was established in 1870, closed in 1872.
+A post office called La Bajada was established in 1870; it closed in 1872.
 La Bajada is derived from Spanish meaning "the descent".

 Education

 It is within Santa Fe Public Schools.